 CKS finds that if businesses implement thorough audits to enhance their customs compliance and procedures by reviewing their procurement channels well in advance, any supply chain problems brought on by difficult administrative and logistical problems will be easier to manage in the case of a complicated Brexit.
 Improved efficiency and productivity within supply chain B2B is therefore key.

-CKS would advise further scrutiny at future investment within the EU bloc to remove any unnecessary complications with UK suppliers, recognising the possibilities related to FDI (Foreign Direct Investment) within the Single Market.
+CKS would advise further scrutiny at future investment within the EU bloc to remove any unnecessary complications with UK suppliers, recognizing the possibilities related to FDI (Foreign Direct Investment) within the Single Market.
 A Financial Times-owned database of cross-border investment shows that the amount of capital invested in the EU27 surged 43% in the three years to the first quarter of 2019, compared with the preceding three years.
 In Spain specifically, the number of jobs created because of foreign investment has more than doubled over the three-year period, compared with previous years.

 CKS advises businesses to conduct thorough supply chain analyses from the basis of a worst-case scenario following a hard Brexit.
-This will therefore map potential risks and identify specific weaknesses in certain parts of the procurement strategy.
-Contingency plans therefore will be produced from such thorough audits, preparing your business for potential supply chain disruption.
+This will, therefore, map potential risks and identify specific weaknesses in certain parts of the procurement strategy.
+Contingency plans, therefore, will be produced from such thorough audits, preparing your business for potential supply chain disruption.